1231360-ISEP/lei-24-s2-1db-g021/docs/sprint2/us002/01.requirements-engineering/Readme.md

 >Can special characters and numbers be entered when registering a job?
 I assume that a job name cannot be empty.
 Is that right?
 >
 > **Answer:** No; That's right.

+> **Question:**
+>Hello Client.
+Where do you want the jobs and skills to be stored and validated?
+Do you which to have a skill and job repository or do you want them to be stored in the organization?
+>
+> **Answer:** Hello, the business rules regarding skills and stored were already provided in this forum; I have no knowledge about repositories.

 ### 1.3.
 Acceptance Criteria